Memorial Service for Gaithersburg Councilmember Henry Marraffa Set for Nov. 6

-The city of Gaithersburg is mourning the loss of City Councilmember Henry Marraffa, who died early today after a battle with cancer.
+UPDATED The city of Gaithersburg is mourning the loss of City Councilmember Henry Marraffa, Jr., who passed away on Oct.
+18, after a battle with cancer.

 “It is with great sadness that I announce the passing of Henry Marraffa, a dear friend and colleague who served the residents of the City of Gaithersburg with great distinction for more than 20 years.
 Henry lost his battle with cancer early this morning.